Elmas Mehmed Pasha

 Elmas Mehmed Pasha (1661 – 11 September 1697) was an Ottoman statesman who served as grand vizier from 1695 to 1697.
 His epithet Elmas means "diamond" in Persian and refers to his fame as a handsome man.

 Early years

-He was a Greek from Doğanyurt (formerly Hoşalay), now in Kastamonu Province of Turkey.
+He was a Turk from Doğanyurt (formerly Hoşalay), now in Kastamonu Province of Turkey.
 His father was a sea captain (reis).
 During the reign of Mehmed IV, he began working for the Ottoman palace upon the personal request of the sultan.
 He was one of the few Ottoman statesmen who were fortunate enough to be appointed to high posts while still young.
 During the reign of Ahmed II, he was appointed as the nişancı in 1688 and a vizier (government minister) in 1689.

 As a grand vizier

 The Ottoman Empire had been experiencing a period of defeats during the Great Turkish War following the Second Siege of Vienna in 1683.
 After the execution of Kara Mustafa Pasha, 11 grand viziers had been in the office between 1683 and 1695.
 Elmas Mehmed Pasha was appointed as the grand vizier on 2 May 1695 by the sultan Mustafa II.
 He was more successful than his immediate predecessors, and together with the sultan, he defeated Habsburg Empire in two battles, namely the Battle of Lugos and the Battle of Ulaş.

 He was not only a military leader.
 He also tried to reform the treasury.
 One of the most important problems of the 17th-century Ottoman economy was the devaluated coins.
 He collected various coins (including European coins) and minted new gold and silver coins in the name of Mustafa II.